apache/tvm/docs/langref/relay/intro.rst

 Relay is differentiable programming language with support for closures, control-flow, and recursion.
 It has an advanced static type system specifically designed for programs written by machine  learning practioniers and researchers.

-Relay is intended to replace computation graph based intermediate representations currently employed by deep learning frameworks and compilers.
-The deep learning community has organically evolved from a representation that was useful for the limited form of computation originally desired, i.e a DAG of primitive functions.
+Relay is intended to replace the computation graph based intermediate representations currently employed by deep learning frameworks and compilers.
+The deep learning community has organically evolved a representation that was useful for the form of computation originally desired, i.e a directed acyclic graph of primitive functions.

-This may be a useful way to describe computation, but is limited once you want to generalize to dynamic models.
+This may be a useful way to describe early ML models, but is limited onceyou want to generalize to dynamic models.

+At the same time computation graphs have been over loaded purpose as both a compile-time and run-time data structure.
 The conflation of the description of a computation, the representation used for optimizing it, and the data structure used to execute it uncessarily hampers many of the goals